maikelpenz/dataflow-automation-infra/README.md

 ## Summary

-[Prefect](https://www.prefect.io/) is an open-source worflow management system that comes with many features that facilitates building, maintaining and troubleshooting data pipelines.
+[Prefect](https://www.prefect.io/) is an open-source workflow management system that comes with many features that facilitates building, maintaining and troubleshooting data pipelines.
 Its [cloud solution](https://www.prefect.io/cloud/) puts a management layer on top of their framework that enables teams to schedule and troubleshoot workflows while operating under a [hybrid model](https://medium.com/the-prefect-blog/the-prefect-hybrid-model-1b70c7fd296) that guarantees that the execution layer remains on the customer side.

 By saying that, the responsibility to *spin up* and *integrate* the execution layer with *Prefect Cloud* is all on the customer's plate, demanding a decent level of engineering effort.
 This project: